LeeShuai-kenwitch/hello-world/README.md

 Hi,everyone!
 Jim Kenwtich
 From China
-I want to join us
+I want to join you
 Thank you